Welcome to the website of Lindsey Horner, I hope you enjoy your visit. To hear musical samples from many of my

 Here's a look at the cover art:

-We had a great run of March gigs with Eileen Ivers and Immigrant Soul.
-We were in Minneapolis and the North Texas Irish Festival outside Dallas as well as some New England shows that took us to one of my favorite venues, The Flynn Theater in Burlington, Vermont.
-The sold-out crowd there made us fell very welcome indeed.
-I'm thrilled to be a part of this great band which also features guitarist Greg Anderson, three time All-Ireland champion button accordion player, Buddy Connolly, singer and percussionist, Dave Barckow and the "blue eyed soul of Irish music", singer and percussionist, Tommy McDonnell.
+I'm in my fourth year as a member of Eileen Ivers and Immigrant Soul.
+We're looking forward to a run of Christmas/holiday gigs starting with a concert with the Edmonton Symphony in Alberta, Canada on December 1st.
+I'm thrilled to be a part of this great band which will be welcoming guitarist and fiddle player Matt Mancuso, three time All-Ireland champion button accordion player, Buddy Connolly, and percussionist and singer, Dave Barckow.
 I've yet to do a gig with Eileen and the lads where the audience was not on their feet raving at the end.
 For more information on the band and touring schedule, go to http://www.eileenivers.com/